avipars/CS-Resources/data_struct2/README.md

 - Forest
   - Acyclic graph
   - a tree is a forest, but a forest isn't always a tree
-  - its a graph and not a set of trees
+  - it's a graph and not a set of trees
   - a subgraph of a forest = always a forest

 ### Adjacency representation (for graphs)